Kamran0925/uhosting-website/README.md

 # Uhost

-Uhost is a hosting providing web site.
+Uhost is a website providing hosting services.

-To download the project, go to the code button and then click the zip download option.
+## Getting Started

+To view the website locally:

+1. Download the project:
+   - Click on the **Code** button and select **Download ZIP**.
+   - Extract the downloaded ZIP file to your computer.

+2. Open the website:
+   - Navigate to the extracted folder.
-Once you download the zip file, extract the folder in your computer and open index.html file to see the website.
+   - Open the `index.html` file in your web browser to view the website.